AngryFennec/ml-cv/README.md

 https://github.com/AngryFennec/ml-cv/actions/runs/2247140778

-In the bottom you can see Artifacts and download package^
+In the bottom you can see Artifacts and download package:

 ![img.png](img.png)